 There were black mothers first in line to make sure that everyone knew that they wouldn’t dare leave their children in a running car.
 Simply acknowledging that Archie is experiencing the kind of searing, numbing pain that no mother should have to would be too much like right.

-There are also some black people who seemed to have been liberated by the opportunity to call three male black teenagers “thugs.”
+There are also some black people who seem to have been liberated by the opportunity to call three male black teenagers “thugs.”
 These black people have been eager to prove that they aren’t like those black people.

-The automatic assumption was that Ebony Archie was a bad black mother and bad black mothers aren’t deserving of empathy; they don’t have the right to grieve—and any lapse in judgment immediately disqualifies them from humanity.
+The automatic assumption was that Ebony Archie was a bad black mother, and bad black mothers aren’t deserving of empathy; they don’t have the right to grieve—and any lapse in judgment immediately disqualifies them from humanity.